Don’t blow your holiday budget on your mobile bill

 Use apps to make calls and send messages

-When you’re connected via wi-fi, you’ll also be able to use apps to make free calls to others people using the same app.
+When you’re connected to Wi-Fi, you’ll also be able to use apps like WhatsApp to make free calls and send messages, including photos.

-These will cut out the costs to make and receive calls overseas.
-Be warned though that if the wi-fi signal is weak, it can be a very frustrating phone call!
+This cuts out the costs of making and receiving calls overseas.
+However, if the Wi-Fi signal is weak, it can be a very frustrating phone call!

 02 & virgin mobile – continuing